To learn more about Python expressions, see Calculate Field Python examples.

 For Arcade calculations, field names must be prefixed with $feature. (for example, $feature.fieldname).

-To calculate strings to text or character fields, on the dialog box, the string must use double quotation marks ("string"), or in scripting, the string using double quotation marks must also be enclosed in single quotation marks (for example, '"string"').
+To calculate strings to text or character fields, on the dialog box, the string must use double quotation marks (for example, "string"), or in scripting, the string using double quotation marks must also be enclosed in single quotation marks (for example, '"string"').

 To calculate a field to be a numeric value, enter the numeric value in the Expression parameter with no quotation marks around the value.